svnh/notes/Education/curriculum.md

 To him, children should be taught to reverse-engineer the engine and then learn directly which tools were needed to take it apart, such as a screwdriver."

+Students to create models of how you think something might want, and then exploring that